Intrinsic Image Transfer for Illumination Manipulation: Methodology

-where photorealistic loss $E$ includes three terms ${E^l,E^r}$ and ${E^c}$ which are defined on illumination, reflectance and content respectively.
-The global parameters ${{\alpha}, {\beta}, {\gamma}}$ control the balance of three terms.
+where photorealistic loss $E$ includes three terms ${E^l,E^r}$ and ${E^c}$ which are defined on illumination, reflectance and content respectively. ${{\alpha}, {\beta}, {\gamma}}$ control the balance of three terms.

-\textbf{Illumination loss:} \quad In many illumination manipulation tasks, the degraded image is usually has a local or global illumination discrepancy to that of the target image.
-Considering this remarkable changeability of image illumination, it is generally unappropriated to fit the target output illumination ${\boldsymbol{o}^l}$ to that of the source image.
-Instead, we impose ${\boldsymbol{o}^l}$ to be close to a latent illumination surface ${\boldsymbol{c}^l}$.
-As a consequence, ${E^l(\boldsymbol{o})}$ can be defined as the distance between the two illumination layers,
+\textbf{Illumination loss:} \quad In many practical illumination-related tasks, it may suffer from great image illumination degradation due to the varying illumination condition.
+In this case, it is always desirable to restore the degraded illumination into a fine-balanced one.
+Suppose that an extra image ${\boldsymbol{c}=\{{c}_{i}\}_{i=1}^N}$ has the ideal latent illumination ${\boldsymbol{c}^l}$, it is appropriate to impose the output illumination ${\boldsymbol{o}^l}$ to be close to the latent illumination ${\boldsymbol{c}^l}$, leading to the illumination loss ${E^l(\boldsymbol{o})}$,

-where ${{o}_{i}^{l}}$ and ${{c}_{i}^{l}}$ are the ${i}$-th pixel illumination of output and exemplar, respectively; and the index $l$ represents that Eq.
-(3) is done on the illumination layers.
+where ${{o}_{i}^{l}}$ and ${{c}_{i}^{l}}$ are the ${i}$-th pixel illumination of output and latent images, respectively; and the up-index $l$ represents that Eq. \ref{eq:eq3} is defined on the illumination layers.
+An ideal image $c$ is obviously not available in advance, but, as we illustrate hereafter, it is possible to be approximated with the aid of a so-called ``exemplar'' image in terms of its role in guiding the image illumination.

-Notice that Eq.
-(3) defines on the sub-layers ${{o}^{l}}$ and ${{c}^{l}}$.
-We can now continue in two directions: we either aim at these latent illumination layers, which would returns to the problem of intrinsic image decomposition, or we reduce the loss to avoid the image decomposition.
-We here follow the second approach for simplification.
-Recalling the spatial-smoothing property of image illumination, we use filtering operators and treat the smoothing results as the illumination layers.
-Considering a Gaussian-like kernel ${\mathcal{K}}$, the illumination ${{o}_{i}^{l}}$ can be represented as a weighted sum of that of the neighbors ${\{{o}_{j}\}_{j\in{\mathcal{N}_{i}}}}$,
+Notice that the definition of Eq. \ref{eq:eq3} needs a complex intrinsic image decomposition.
+Recalling the spatial-smoothing property of illumination $L$, it is possible to apply a filter on images and treat the smoothing results as the illumination layers.
+Considering a simple Gaussian-like smoothing kernel ${\mathcal{K}}$, the illumination ${{o}_{i}^{l}}$ can be represented as,